 Your SRS account offers much more than just a sweet retirement.

-With the minimum age to receive monthly payouts from CPF being raised to 65 in 2018 (which is still subject to change), you can make a withdrawal from your SRS account on or after the statutory retirement age, at age 62 (at time of writing).
+The minimum age to receive monthly payouts from CPF being raised to 65 in 2018 (which is still subject to change).

 But perhaps the real draw of SRS contributions is the tax relief.